VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **In 1960 there were 16,067 gambling slots in Nevada.
-By 1999, this number rose to 205,726 slots which would be one slot for every 10 people residing there**
+- ⚡ Daily fun fact: **Mars is the home of Olympus Mons, the largest known volcano in our solar system**

 <h3 align="left">Connect with me:</h3>
 <p align="left">